Pike and shot: Origin

-By the end of the fifteenth century, late-medieval troop types that had proven most successful in the Hundred Years' War and Burgundian Wars dominated European warfare, especially the heavily armoured gendarme (a professional version of the medieval knight), the Swiss and Landsknecht mercenary pikemen.
+By the 16th century, late-medieval troop types that had proven most successful in the Hundred Years' War, Burgundian Wars and the late phase of the Reconquista, dominated European warfare, especially the heavily armoured gendarme (a professional version of the medieval knight), the Swiss, the Spanish Tercio and the Landsknecht mercenary pikemen.
 The emerging artillery corps of heavy cannons was a rapidly improving technology.
-The French army of the Valois kings was particularly formidable due to its combination of all of these elements.
-The French dominance of warfare at this time presented a daunting challenge to those states which were opposed to Valois ambitions, particularly in Italy.

-Emperor Maximilian I opposed the French armies during the War of the Burgundian Succession and the Italian wars with the establishment of the Landsknechte units.
+Emperor Maximilian I opposed the French armies in the War of the Burgundian Succession and the Italian Wars and established the Landsknechte units.
 Many of their tactics were adapted from the Swiss mercenaries, but the use of firearms was added.
 The firearms, in conjunction with the pike formations, gave the Imperials a tactical edge over the French.
 Those pike and shot regiments were recruited in Germany, Austria, and Tyrol.
-A simultaneous development took place in the Spanish forces.
-In 1495 at the Battle of Seminara, the hitherto-successful Spanish army was trounced while opposing the French invasion of Naples by an army composed of armoured gendarme cavalry and Swiss mercenary infantry.
-The chastened Spanish undertook a thorough reorganization of their army and tactics under the great captain Gonzalo Fernández de Córdoba.
-Realizing that he could not match the sheer offensive power of the French gendarmes and Swiss pikes, Fernández de Córdoba decided to integrate the shooting power of firearms, an emerging technology at the time, with the defensive strength of the pike, and to employ them in a mutually-supporting formation, preferably in a strong defensive position.

-At first, this mixed infantry formation was referred to as a colunella ("colonelcy"), and was commanded by a colonel.
+In 1495, at the Battle of Seminara, the hitherto-successful Spanish Army was trounced while opposing the French invasion of Naples by an army composed of armoured gendarme cavalry and Swiss mercenary infantry.
+The chastened Spanish undertook a thorough reorganization of their army and tactics under the great captain Gonzalo Fernández de Córdoba ("El Gran Capitán").
+Realizing that he could not match the sheer offensive power of the French gendarmes and Swiss pikes, he took advantage of the shooting power of firearms, an emerging technology at the time, with the defensive strength of the pike, and to employ them in a mutually-supporting formation, preferably in a strong defensive position.
+At first, this mixed infantry formation was referred to as a colunella ("colonelcy") and was commanded by a colonel.
 It interspersed formations of men in close order armed with the pike and looser formations armed with the firearm, initially the arquebus.
+They reappeared during the conquest of Granada with "El Gran Capitán".
 The arquebusiers could shoot down their foes, and could then run to the nearby pikemen for shelter if enemy cavalry or pikes drew near.
-This was especially necessary because the firearms of the early sixteenth century were inaccurate, took a very long time to load and only had a short range, meaning the shooters were often only able to get off a few shots before the enemy was upon them.
+This was especially necessary because the firearms of the early 16th century were inaccurate, took a very long time to load and only had a short range, meaning the shooters were often only able to get off a few shots before the enemy was upon them.

 This new tactic resulted in triumph for the Spanish and Fernández de Córdoba's colunellas at the Battle of Cerignola, one of the great victories of the Italian Wars, in which the heavily outnumbered Spanish pike-and-shot forces, in a strong defensive position, crushed the attacking gendarmes and Swiss mercenaries of the French army.